afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 This has caused tons of headaches with allocation tracking and memory leaks.
 I even had to make direct calls to the Python API.

-## Object system
+### Object system
 If you look carefully at the C source, you'll notice that I hand-coded my own polymorphic object system for `cfdata_t`, `cfmat_t`, and `dofmap_t`.
 Don't do this!
 This is bad practice!
 I'm a crazy person!
 I would never use an obscure practice in a codebase with multiple authors.
 I just really hate the C++ class system, but that's another discussion about language design.
-I really like The Julia type system, which is another motivator for switching.
+I really like the Julia type system, which is another motivator for switching.
 (My latest C++ code has a hacked vtable, too, for virtual template methods.)

 *Some* of the blame goes to my colleague [Jeff Johnson](https://github.com/jjphatt/polymec-dev/blob/master/core/sp_func.c),